 NOTICE OF PROPOSED FSCJ ACCESS PROGRAM

-The proposed action will authorize the College to approve the FSCJ Access Program to be effective Spring Term 2020-21.
+The proposed action will authorize the College to approve the FSCJ ACCESS Program to be effective Spring Term 2021-2022, pursuant to FSCJ Board Rule 6Hx7-4.19.
 Florida Statutes allow inclusive access programs when there is documented evidence that the options reduce the cost of textbooks and course materials for students.
 Students enrolling in courses under this program benefit from significantly reduced textbook costs, as publishers are willing to sell for less when more students purchase the course materials.
-In most cases, the FSCJ Access program utilizes electronic textbooks and online software.
-In accordance with Florida Statute 1004.085, Textbook and Instructional Materials Affordability, the FSCJ Access program will utilize an opt-out approach, where students are charged for their books along with their tuition in the participating courses unless the student opts-out of the program.
+In most cases, the FSCJ ACCESS program utilizes electronic textbooks and online software.
+In accordance with Florida Statute 1004.085, Textbook and Instructional Materials Affordability, the FSCJ ACCESS program will utilize an opt-out approach, where students are charged for their books along with their tuition in the participating courses unless the student opts-out of the program.
 The additional course fees would be exactly what the bookstore provider charges for the course materials.
-The Spring 2021 FSCJ Access pilot will reduce the cost of textbooks.
-The recommended fee is projected to have no net fiscal impact on the College.
+The Spring 2022 FSCJ ACCESS program will reduce the cost of textbooks under this program.
+The recommended fees are projected to have no net fiscal impact on the College.

-FSCJ is implementing a pilot program in which student course material will be provided digitally to all students enrolled in FSCJ Access classes.
+FSCJ implemented a pilot program Spring Term 2020-2021, Summer Term 2021 and Fall Term 2021-2022, which student course materials were provided digitally to all students enrolled in FSCJ ACCESS classes.
+FSCJ will continue the pilot program for Spring Term 2021-2022.
 This will insure access to required resource material on the first day of classes to everyone in the class and will provide course materials at lower costs.
 This will guarantee the lowest cost to students because the College is able to secure a below competitive market rate for the material by purchasing in bulk.
 The bookstore is able to provide course materials at lower costs due to volume and contractual arrangements with publishers that allow for the lowest cost for course materials when an inclusive access program is employed.

-If you have questions related to the Proposed Fees and Charges item and/or FSCJ Access Program item, please contact the Office of the Associate Vice President of Finance at (904) 361-6268.
+If you have questions related to the Proposed Course Fees and Charges and FSCJ ACCESS Program, please contact the Office of the Associate Vice President for Administrative Services at (904) 632-3211.